ms/buildtogether.tech/src/research.md

 > model</span> has five dimensions: Openness to experience, Conscientiousness,
 > Extraversion, Agreeableness, and Neuroticism.
 Studies of twins and other
 > research has found that about half of personality variation comes from genetics
-> and about half from environment, and work like <cite>Hannay2010</cite> has used
+> and about half from environment, and work like [% b Hannay2010 %] has used
 > this model in studies of programmers.

 ## What Do We Know About Innate Ability?

-The most important result in this chapter comes from <cite>Patitsas2016</cite>.
+The most important result in this chapter comes from [% b Patitsas2016 %].
 <span i="programming!innate ability">Its abstract</span> is worth repeating in
 full: